ibm-cloud-docs/openwhisk/openwhisk_actions.md

     ```
     {: pre}

-    The time that it took for the action to run is in the `duration1 property.
+    The time that it took for the action to run is in the `duration` property.

 6. You can compare the duration of the pre-compiled action invocation to the duration of a command invocation with a compilation step.
 Invoke the action from the previous section:
     ```